 Cat Ba, Halong Bay, Vietnam

 Heading over to the other side of the globe, we’ve got Cat Ba Sandy Beach Resort, a different flavor of beach bungalow on a tiny, secluded island right off of Cat Ba island in Vietnam’s amazing Halong Bay.
-We got there as part of an unforgettable 3-day 2-night Halong Bay cruise with Cristina Diamond Cruise.
+We got there as part of an unforgettable 3-day Halong Bay cruise.

 Around the time of our stay, there were a lot of changes happening with the Halong Bay cruise industry.
 Many companies were actively upgrading their fleet and all of the traditional brown-colored cruise boats had been ordered by the government to be painted white for safety reasons and such.
 This beach bungalow village was part of the redevelopment effort, so the facilities were quite new.